csells/go_router/README.md

 ```

 The `transitionBuilder` argument to the `CustomTransitionPage` is called when
-you're routing to a new route and it's your chance to return a transition
+you're routing to a new route, and it's your chance to return a transition
 widget.
 The [`transitions.dart` sample](example/lib/transitions.dart) shows off
 four different kind of transitions, but really you can do whatever you want.